lac-dcc/sphinx/README.md

 # SPHINX: Transferring Optimization Predictors Across MLIR Dialects Using Program Graphs

-**SPHINX** is a framework for representing MLIR programs as **ProGraML** graphs to enable machine learning-based optimization across different dialects.
+**SPHINX** is a research project focused on transferring machine learning-based optimization predictors across **MLIR** dialects by representing programs as **ProGraML** graphs.
 This repository contains both the core C++ graph generation infrastructure and the Python-based machine learning experiments.

 ## Repository Structure